The 40-Year-Old Virgin-2005

 The Cannonball Run (1981) is someone’s idea of collecting big film and television stars of the time and throwing them into a film with a pointless plot about cross-country road racing.

-Taking a glance at the list of players we have Burt Reynolds, Farrah Fawcett, Roger Moore, Sammy Davis Jr., Dom DeLuise, Peter Fonda, Dean Martin, Jamie Farr, Jackie Chan, Peter Fonda, Adrienne Barbeau, Bert Convoy, and Terry Bradshaw.
+Taking a glance at the list of players, we have Burt Reynolds, Farrah Fawcett, Roger Moore, Sammy Davis Jr., Dom DeLuise, Peter Fonda, Dean Martin, Jamie Farr, Jackie Chan, Bert Convy, and Terry Bradshaw.

 Hopefully, the actors had a good time making the film.

-The acting is not stellar and one wonders if many of the cast simply phoned it in or even read much of the script.
+The acting is not stellar, and one wonders if many of the cast phoned it in or even read much of the script.
 The out-takes look like everyone was having one grand old time.
 And whether some were even sober during the shooting is debatable.

 The film is loosely based on the 1979 running of an actual cross-country outlaw road race in the United States, beginning in Connecticut and ending in California.

 Race teams gather in Connecticut to start a cross-country car race.
-One at a time, teams drive up to the starters’ stand, punch a time card to indicate their time of departure, and then take off.
+One at a time, teams drive up to the starters’ stand, punch a time card to record their departure time, and then take off.

-The reward to be given to the winner is one million dollars.
-A representative of the “Safety Enforcement Unit” tries to stop the race because of its environmental effects and safety issues.
+The reward for the winner is one million dollars.
+A representative of the “Safety Enforcement Unit” tries to stop the race due to its environmental impact and safety concerns.

 Various teams are shown either evading law enforcement, most of which deal with talking their way out of a possible ticket, or concocting crazy schemes to outmaneuver their opponents.